 The town of Bologna is served by 40 bus lines.
 The centre in particular is crossed by four lines (A, C, T1 and 12) that stop at the main tourist attractions.

 Tickets can be purchased on the bus.
-A single fare costs 1.30 EUR and a day pass 5 EUR.
+A single fare costs EUR 1.30 and a day pass EUR 5.

-Once in Bologna, do not hesitate to contact tourism professionals for information and help in organising your stay.Ufficio di informazione e accoglienza turistica
+Upon your arrival in Bologna, you can get in touch with local tourism professionals for further information and to help organize your stay.Ufficio di informazione e accoglienza turistica

 JPY1 = €0.01